 They didn’t understand what their audience wanted, and despite a marketing budget that could put someone through a proper undergraduate education, it was an all-but-lost cause.

 The Microsoft Zune, whose existence only survives in recent memory because of Guardians of the Galaxy, is another example of a product that fell short in the hands of business behemoths because it missed its mark with its audience.

 That’s how important this step is.
 Skip it, and it won’t matter how much time or money you sink into your launch.
 It’s not going to reach its potential.

 So, how do you do audience research?
-You start with audience personas and refine them to laser-target your products and promotions.
+You start with audience personas (which you can learn more about and get a walkthrough for in our previous article about online course marketing strategies).
+After that, you refine them to laser-target your products and promotions.